openebs-archive/openebs-docs/docs/upgrade.md

 - *Step 2* - Upgrade the OpenEBS Volumes that were created with older OpenEBS Operator (0.6.0)

 **Note:**
-For older verions, OpenEBS supports upgrade to 0.6 version only from 0.5.3 and 0.5.4.
+For older versions, OpenEBS supports upgrade to 0.6 version only from 0.5.3 and 0.5.4.
 For steps to upgrade to 0.6.0, [click](https://v06-docs.openebs.io/docs/next/upgrade.html) here.

 ### Terminology